-John Carroll University defines bias offenses as any conduct (harassment or physical acts) directed at an individual(s) on the basis of age, race, ethnicity, gender, sexual orientation, religion, or disability with intention to intimidate or injure an individual(s) physically, mentally, or emotionally.
+John Carroll University defines bias offenses as any conduct (harassment or physical acts) directed at an individual(s) on the basis of race, age, color, sex, sexual orientation, gender identity or expression, religion, ethnic or national origin, disability, military or veteran status protected under federal law, or genetic information with intention to intimidate or injure an individual(s) physically, mentally, or emotionally.

 Members of the John Carroll University community affected by bias offenses are strongly encouraged to report these incidents.
 Such offenses (experienced either as a recipient or as a witness) can also be reported through the Bias Incident Report form (click here).
 Additionally, students can report to a variety of offices on campus including, but not limited to: Dean of Students Office, Office of Residence Life, Title IX Office, Center for Student Diversity and Inclusion, and the John Carroll Police Department.

-Bias offenses compromise the integrity of the John Carroll University community and constitute violations of the "Engaging in harassment based on race, color, ethnicity, sex, gender, sexual orientation, veteran status, age, immigration status, national origin, disability, or religious affiliation" provision of the Student Code (section 2b).
-As in all cases of misconduct, including bias offenses, both the respondent and the student who believes they have been a recipient of the respondent's misconduct have rights that are granted through the Student Conduct Process.
-These rights are contained in their entirety please click here to review the Student Conduct Process.
+Bias offenses compromise the integrity of the John Carroll University community and constitute violations of the "Engaging in harassment based on race, age, color, sex, sexual orientation, gender identity or expression, religion, ethnic or national origin, disability, military or veteran status protected under federal law, or genetic information" provision of the Student Code (section 2b).
+As in all cases of misconduct, including bias offenses, both the responding party and the reporting party have rights that are granted through the Student Conduct Process.
+These rights are contained in their entirety here.